canjs/can-component/docs/component.md

 ### ViewModel

-A component's [can-component::ViewModel ViewModel] defines a constructor that creates instances used to render the component's template.
-The instance's properties are typically set by attribute [can-stache-bindings data bindings] on the custom element.
+A component’s [can-component::ViewModel ViewModel] defines a constructor that creates instances used to render the component’s template.
+The instance’s properties are typically set by attribute [can-stache-bindings data bindings] on the custom element.
-By default, every data binding's value is looked up in the parent [can-view-scope] of the custom element and added to the viewModel object.
+By default, every data binding’s value is looked up in the parent [can-view-scope] of the custom element and added to the viewModel object.

 The following component: